Dual Degree Program in Social Work and Education

 - Both social workers and educators are deeply involved in working with children and families at risk.
 The dual degree program is designed to give students skills that cross cut these disciplines that will be applicable in a variety of social work and education settings and in a variety of professional roles.

 - Interested students concentrate in either Clinical or Macro Social Work at the School of Social Work.
 At the School of Education, they concentrate in Special Education and may obtain teacher certification with additional coursework.

-- Program graduates are currently working in a wide variety of positions from early intervention programs to AIDS education, school administration and school social work to WMCA program planning.
+- Program graduates are currently working in a wide variety of positions from early intervention programs to AIDS education, school administration and school social work to YMCA program planning.
 Some describe themselves as primarily social workers, others as primarily teachers/administrators, and still others as both.

 - Students are expected to meet the core requirements of both Schools.
 Course savings come from the capacity to use electives in one program to take courses in the other School, and from a limited number of pre-approved courses that count for credit in both Schools.